Author: CLG

 Jewell Dominion

 Greetings in the name of our Lord and Savior Jesus Christ.
-To Him be the glory, power, and dominion forever and ever, and to the Holy Ghost, who still abides in us.
-This week, we delve into a crucial topic: “Holiness.”
-This message expounds that “The Highway of Holiness is Spirit-empowered.”
+To Him be the glory, power, and dominion forever and ever, and to the Holy Ghost, who continues to dwell within us, guiding our steps.
+This week, we delve into the: “Characteristics Needed to Live A Holy Life.”

 Remember, “…with God, all things are possible” (Matthew 19:26).